 How can you leverage segmentation as a content marketer?
 You might have a good stack of posts, classified by categories, on your blog.

-Define your custom audience categories in AdWords, based on these existing blog post classifications.
+Define your custom audience categories in Google Ads, based on these existing blog post classifications.

 I hope those targeting options got your creative juices flowing.
 Now, I want to tell you two common mistakes that plague remarketing campaigns.